Richard Short (actor): Career

 As a teenager Short joined the Woking Young Players and performed in several productions, including Ways and Means, Hair, The Boyfriend and many more.
 In 1996 Short began performing professionally on the stage as Johnny Casino in Grease.
 For two years he was in the UK tour of the original cast and appeared at the Opera House, Manchester, the Playhouse, Edinburgh, the Alexandra Theatre, Birmingham, the Mayflower Theatre, Southampton and the Empire Theatre, Liverpool.
 He then joined the production in the West End at the Cambridge Theatre, Covent Garden, London, until the show closed in 1999.
-Short was a part of the London Shakespeare Workshops from 1999–2001 and appeared in Hamlet, A Midsummer Night's Dream, Richard III and Twelfth Night with guests such as Sam West, Mark Rylance, Richard Dreyfuss and Fenella Fielding.
+Short was a part of the London Shakespeare Workshops from 1999 to 2001 and appeared in Hamlet, A Midsummer Night's Dream, Richard III and Twelfth Night with guests such as Sam West, Mark Rylance, Richard Dreyfuss and Fenella Fielding.

-Short toured the UK in The Real Monty (as Nobby) from 2001–02, Macbeth (as Macduff) from 2003–04 and in A Midsummer Night's Dream (Demetrius) from 2003-04.
+Short toured the UK in The Real Monty (as Nobby) from 2001 to 2002, Macbeth (as Macduff) from 2003 to 2004 and in A Midsummer Night's Dream (Demetrius) from 2003 to 2004.
 Short moved to the United States soon after.

 In 2006 he landed his first American stage role, understudying the part of Sloane in the play Entertaining Mr. Sloane opposite Alec Baldwin, directed by Scott Ellis at the Roundabout Theatre.
 In 2007 Short appeared in the Vineyard Theatre's successful off-Broadway production of J.M.
 Barrie's Mary Rose, opposite Keir Dullea and Paige Howard, as an Australian World War I veteran.

 He followed this with Wasps in Bed at Theatre Row and the successful Bay Street Theatre production of The Night Season opposite Katherine Helmond, Michael O'Keefe and David Patrick Kelly, directed by Lonny Price.
 In 2007 he was cast in his first American television show, Law & Order: Criminal Intent in the episode "Privilege".